demon36/plebspot/readme.md

 write and manage content in markdown with minimal effort/footprint/cpu-cycles/interaction wizza cumba-yotar

 #### how to build ?
-- do a recursive clone
+- do a recursive clone and change dir
 ```
 git clone --recursive --shallow-submodules git@github.com:demon36/plebspot.git
+cd plebspot
 ```
-- cd and make the program
+- for linux:
 ```
 make
 ```
-- currently mingw is required on windows, but the source code is portable
+- for windows and mac meson should work, thanks to @Abdullah-AlAttar

 #### how to use ?
 - initialize plebspot in an empty directory